David510V/UHO-MEVN-Poject/README.md

 * Combine between the two and create a Full-Stack web application.
 * Get a better understanding of the ecommerce thinking line.

+###### Created as a store so that a client can buy items and also an Admin panel which lets
+###### the Admin to deside what product/categories there will be in the store and keep track on orders and users.

 #### What is in our stack:
 ##### On the Frontend we have:
 * HTML/CSS.